adapiekarska/kmeans/README.md

 <i>kmeans(k, data, min_vals, max_vals, max_iter=50)</i>

 with parameters:
-k - number of clusters
+k - number of clusters,
-d - data set, should be ndarray of shape (n, d) where n is the number of data entries and d is the number of dimensions of each data entry min_vals, max_vals - array like lists that store min and max values for each dimension max_iter - maximal number of iterations.
+d - data set, should be ndarray of shape (n, d) where n is the number of data entries, and d is the number of dimensions of each data entry, min_vals, max_vals - array like lists that store min and max values for each dimension, max_iter - maximal number of iterations.

 kmeans(...) returns ndarray of shape (n, d) containing labels for